zbm-dev/zfsbootmenu/README.md

 vmlinuz-5.4.6_1
 ```

-Once `/boot` is contained in a boot environment, it is necessary to install the boot menu files.
-Typically, EFI partitions (ESP) are mounted to `/boot/efi`, and contain a number of sub-directories.
-In this example, `/boot/efi/EFI/void` holds the ZFSBootMenu kernel and initramfs.
+Typically, EFI system partitions (ESP) are mounted at `/boot/efi`, as is shown above.
+An ESP may contain a number of sub-directories, including an `EFI` directory that often contains multiple independent EFI executables.
+In this example layout, `/boot/efi/EFI/void` may hold ZFSBootMenu kernels and initramfs images.
+After setting the `ImageDir` property of the `Components` section of `/etc/zfsbootmenu/config.yaml` to `/boot/efi/EFI/void`, running `generate-zbm` will cause ZFSBootMenu kernel and initramfs pairs to be installed in the desired location:

 ```
 # lsblk -f /dev/sda